Australian law provides for a number of forms of corporate/business organisation, including those listed below.

 Conflicts of Interest

 Under Section 181 of the Corporations Act, directors must act in good faith in the best interests of the company and for a proper purpose.
 This requirement reflects that decisions must be made in the interests of the company with regard to shareholders as a whole, and not just individual shareholders or specific interest groups.

 Section 191 of the Corporations Act outlines situations where a director must notify the other directors of a material personal interest in a matter that relates to the affairs of the company and, under Section 195, directors of public companies are not permitted to attend and vote at meetings considering matters in which they have a material personal interest (subject to some exceptions).

 The ASX Corporate Governance Principles emphasise the importance of director independence as a means of providing objective oversight of listed companies, separate to management interests and other extraneous relationships.
 For this reason, the ASX Corporate Governance Principles recommend that listed companies have a chairperson who is independent and who is not the CEO.
 Box 2.3 of the ASX Corporate Governance Principles sets out instances of interests, positions and relationships that may raise issues for the independence of a director.

 Composition recommendations under the ASX Corporate Governance Principles also emphasise that the majority of members of the board and board committees should be independent non-executive directors and have independent chairs.
 In the case of the audit committee, the Council also recommends that the chair not be the same person as the chairperson of the board.

-In Australia, high standards of business conduct are required of company directors and officers in the performance of their duties to the company.
 If a director or officer breaches their duties, they individually, as well as the company, could be subject to sanctions, including financial penalties and imprisonment.
 The range of duties directors and officers owe to the company under both statutory and common law are described below.